-CIMA’s latest pass rates are currently available on its website.
+CIMA’s latest pass rates have just been released and are currently available on its website.

-Gateway level maintains its low numbers, but showing improvement as it lifts the pass rate from 24% in August to 41% in November, the highest result in the last 3 years.
-Gateway has always been at low numbers, assumed to be due to Gateway students finding it hard to transition into case study preparation.
+Gateway level maintains its low percentages at 44% in November.
+This rate is in line with Gateway results of sessions past.
+Gateway has always had low percentages, assumed to be due to the fact that Gateway students find it harder to transition into case study preparation.

 For a graphic view of this, here’s our CIMA Exam Pass Rates page.

 For Case Studies

 For Objective Tests

 The results are total exams taken from 1 November 2021 to 30 November 2022 and cover the 2019 Professional Qualification.